kgisl/pythonFDP/lab/InsertSortTDD.md

 # Notes
 1. Bring your code and notes to the FDP session in a notebook of your own.
 2. Write code so that it is self explanatory.
-3. Use appropriate names for the variables so there might be very little comments that might be required to further explain what the cod does
+3. Use appropriate names for the variables so there might be very little comments that might be required to further explain what the code does
+4. Share with me your code through `repl.it` even prior to coming to class

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTEzMjg3OTgxMzAsMTUwNTQyOTcwLC0xMz
-AwNzU5Mzk3XX0=
+eyJoaXN0b3J5IjpbLTg3NzQ3MjA2OCwxNTA1NDI5NzAsLTEzMD
+A3NTkzOTddfQ==
 -->